Roeeht/Agent_Messiah/docs/LLM_INTEGRATION.md

 The agent will:

 1. Call the lead
-2. Speak the AI-generated greeting in Hebrew (Polly voice)
+2. Generate the greeting in English, translate it to Hebrew, and speak it via Twilio `<Say>`
 3. Listen to responses using speech-to-text
 4. Use GPT to understand and respond naturally
 5. Continue until meeting is booked or call ends